-- ✓ Storage Object.
+- ✓ Data Model.
 The objects that Web Services write and read are RDF triples as defined in [Hayes, 2004].
-As a difference with [Hayes, 2004], triples are uniquely identified through URIs [Berners-Lee et al., 2005].
-This means that each triple in any triple space is uniquely marked and can be distinguished from all the other triples by its unique URI.
+By contrast to [Hayes, 2004], triples are uniquely identified by URIs [Berners-Lee et al., 2005].
+This means that each triple in any triple space is uniquely marked and can be distinguished from all the other triples by its URI.
 In this way triples become quads [MacGregor and Ko, 2004]. - ✓ Triple Space Clients.
 A triple space client writes and reads triples in parallel or sequentially.
-Clients are therefore not distinguishable from the viewpoint of a triple space.
-Every client can read and write triples according to their security rights. - ✓ Triple Space.
-A triple space is a virtual concept implemented by triple space servers.
-A triple space has to be part of one implementation, but one implementation can host many triple spaces.
-The relationship is one-to-many between a triple space server and (virtual) triple spaces.
-Each triple space within a triple space server has to be distinguished so that triples are forwarded to the particular triple space that the writer indicated when invoking the write operation.
-A triple space is identified through a unique URI.
-Thus, triples are written and read with this URI as triple storage location. - ✓ Triple Space Transfer Protocol (TSTP).
-The triple space transfer protocol is used between TSC clients and triple space servers to initiate the operations of writing and reading triples.
-A simple implementation approach is to map the TSTP protocol to the HTTP protocol.
-In this case there is no native implementation of it; however, this approach has the benefit of using a proven and Internet-scalable technology. - ✓ Minimal Triple Space API (table 1).
-Bussler proposes a minimal Triple Space API for Triple Space clients and servers.
-Clients can write and read single or multiple triples in a concrete Triple Space.
-Servers can execute basic administrative operations like create a new Triple Space, delete the content of a Triple Space and delete the Triple Space itself. - ✓ Triple Space Server.
-A triple space server may host arbitrarily many triple spaces.
+Every client can read and write triples according to their security rights and publishers or consumers are thus not distinguishable from the viewpoint of a triple space. - ✓ Triple Space Server.
+A triple space server may host arbitrarily many triple spaces; there is a one-to-many relationship between spaces and servers.
 TSC clients are not aware of triple space servers, but only of virtual triple spaces.
 A Triple Space Server has the following four components: - → Storage component.
-The storage component stores the triples in form of relational databases, file systems, RDF databases, persistent queues, etc.

-- $\rightarrow$ HTTP communication component.
+The storage component stores the triples in form of relational databases, file systems, RDF databases, persistent queues, etc. - → HTTP communication component.
 This component receives HTTP calls that implement the TSTP protocol.
-Each invocation -- a write or a read -- is forwarded to the TSTP operation component. - $\rightarrow$ TSTP operation component.
-This component is responsible for writing and reading triples. - $\rightarrow$ TSC server operations.
+Each invocation -- a write or a read -- is forwarded to the TSTP operation component. - → TSTP operation component.
+This component is responsible for writing and reading triples. - → TSC server operations.
 The triple space server implements the write and read operations for triples as well as the error handling mechanisms.
-Furthermore, it implements the server operations for creating, deleting and emptying triple spaces.
+Furthermore, it implements the server operations for creating, deleting and emptying triple spaces. - ✓ Triple Space.
+A triple space is a virtual concept implemented by triple space servers.
+Each triple space within a triple space server has to be distinguished so that calls are forwarded to the particular triple space in question.
+A triple space is identified through a URI. - ✓ Triple Space Transfer Protocol (TSTP).
+The triple space transfer protocol is used between clients and TS servers to initiate the operations of writing and reading triples.
+A simple implementation approach is to map the TSTP protocol to

+- the HTTP protocol.
+In this case there is no native implementation of it; however, this approach has the benefit of using a proven and Internet-scalable technology. - ✓ Minimal Triple Space API (Table 1).
+A minimal API for Triple Space clients and servers was proposed.
+Clients can write and read single or multiple triples in a concrete Triple Space.
+Servers can execute basic administrative operations like create a new Triple Space, delete the content of a Triple Space and delete the Triple Space itself.